edcarp/Ed-DaSH/workshops.md

+**Workshop development & delivery**

+Our workshops will teach a mix of existing and new content, including new material developed in parallel by other initiatives, to address the skills gaps most frequently identified by health and bioscience researchers.
+We will use open-source platforms developed by The Carpentries, a community-based project that is a global leader in teaching data and coding skills.
+The Carpentries paradigm of open access training leads participants on a skills development path, first as a learner, then helping an experienced instructor, finally leading instruction themselves.
+The Carpentries’ success and sustainability is driven by its inclusive and collaborative approach, broadening the base of people actively engaged in learning, applying, and teaching data skills.
+It is a financially sound initiative receiving generous support from major donors (e.g. Chan Zuckerberg Initiative, Alfred P. Sloan Foundation, Gordon and Betty Moore Foundation, California Digital Library, and Mozilla Open Source Support Program) and further financed by membership subscriptions.
+All workshops will be in Carpentries format, with open-source materials deposited in The Carpentries Incubator (hosted on GitHub) for sharing, peer review, and archiving.
+Mr G Peru (Edinburgh Carpentries [EdCarp], Edinburgh Parallel Computing Centre [EPCC]) will facilitate this process as Programme Liaison (WP4.1, 4.2).

 | Block  | Workshop  | Duration (haf days)|  Repo |   |   |   |
 |---|---|---|---|---|---|---|
 |  Statistics | Introductory Statistics  |  4 |   |   |   |   |